TortugaLabs/ashlib/README.md

 main module in `utils`.
 In `utils`, the included module use `###$_requires` to embed their dependancies.

+## Changes

+- 3.0.1:
+  - version info
+  - scoped includes
+  - more documentation
+  - Added recursive options to ashdoc
+  - Recursive functionality in binder refactored into fwalktree and supports matching file contents
+- 3.0.0:
+  - Re-factor to binder sytem.

 ## TODO

 - Re-factor `binder.py`, so that the logic that recurses through